gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Log in
 1. Go to the [Data Aggregator DAGI website](https://dagi.gbif.ch/sign-in){:target="_blank"}.
 2. Insert your login details in the corresponding field.
-  - After signing in, you arrive on the Datasets page of your institution.
-Only the users registered with your institution can see this DAGI page.
+  - After signing in, you arrive on your institution page, which can be seen only the users registered in your institution.

 There are two different views on your institution page:

   - **[Datasets](#datasets-view)**: displays all the **datasets** of your institution already added in DAGI.
-  - **[Administration](#administration-view)**: ⚠️visible only to Collection Digitizers⚠️, displays all **users** already added to your institution.
+  - **[Administration](#administration-view)**: ⚠️visible only to _Collection Digitizers_ ⚠️, displays all **users** already added to your institution.

-Additionnally, there are two icons opening the pages on the SwissNatColl portal on which you can find help and guidance for the use of DAGI
+Additionnally, there are two icons opening the pages on the SwissNatColl portal with this guide and tutorial material to help you using DAGI.

   - **[Guide](#guide)**: opens the *How to publish data with the Data Aggregator* **page** on the SwissNatColl hosted portal
   - **[Tutorials](#tutorials)**: opens the *Tutorial sessions for the Data Aggregator users* **page** on the SwissNatColl hosted portal